Structured Output

 - The

-hook is used to create a chat resource where the schema of the structured output is specified. - The
+hook is used to create a chat instance that can parse user input and return structured data. - The

 schema

-, the LLM will parse this input and return a structured JSON object that can be used directly in your application.
+contains the structured output, which can be used directly in your application.

 {